ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2planner_plugin.rst

 Overview
 ========

-This tutorial shows how to create you own planner plugin.
+This tutorial shows how to create your own planner plugin.

 Requirements
 ============